FreshJonas/brfss_heartDiseaseOrAttack/README.md

 2. 02_feature_influence.py
 3. 03_check_target_balancing.py

 This 3 files are designed to preprocess the data and generate the datasets that will be used by the models.
-Each student has developed a model.
 The code for each model is in the corresponding folder.

 ## Installation
 You might need to install the following libraries: